 The Purpose of This Case Study

-- Start writing
+- Start writing articles

-- Start building a personal brand website
+- Build a personal brand website

 - Start an email newsletter

-We talked about what we wanted to achieve with BASB.
-He wanted to be able to organise new info for new content on his website to help him with his career transition.
+Before the start of BASB, I met Larry at the student on-boarding call.
+We connected on Facebook and talked about what we wanted to achieve in 5 weeks.
+He wanted to organise new info for new content on his website to help him with his career transition.

 Larry’s goal was to publish 4 pages.
 My goal was to publish 5 pages.

 We decided to publish whatever we create at the end of 2 weeks, and agreed it was a good constraint to aim for.

 Finding an accountability partner (and a new friend) at the beginning of the course felt serendipitous.
 I welcome social pressure to ensure I ship my work to help me avoid my perfectionism tendencies.

 The 2 week constraint informed how I made decisions as I worked through different phases of the project.